kareemhalabi/aitrading/README.md

 3. **DATABASE_URL** : URL of PostgreSQL database
 4. **SENDGRID_API_KEY** : The API key used to send emails via SMTP
 5. **QUOTAGUARDSTATIC_URL** : The proxy url given by QuotaGuard (a Heroku add on).
 Not required if the server hosting this application has a static IP
+6. **PKEY_PASSWORD** : The password to decrypt the private DSA key for SFTP access to Pershing server

 ### Database and Superuser Setup